Icinga/icinga2/doc/7-troubleshooting.md

 ## <a id="troubleshooting-enable-debug-output"></a> Enable Debug Output

-Run Icinga 2 in foreground with debugging enabled You can specify the debug log severity as additional parameter argument to `-x` (or `--debug`).
+Run Icinga 2 in foreground with debugging enabled Specify the console log severity as additional parameter argument to `-x`.
 Default is `debug`.

     # /usr/sbin/icinga2 -c /etc/icinga2/icinga2.conf -x notice